wints/documentation/recipes/app_content_share_with_deeplink.md

 {% ingredient sdk_setup/init_session %}{% endingredient %}
 {% ingredient sdk_setup/handle_deep_link %}{% endingredient %}
 {% ingredient sdk_setup/identify_and_logout %}
+  {% override header %}###Identifying Your Users (Optional but recommended){% endoverride %}
   {% override pre_explanation %}
-		If you want to know who is sharing your content, whether for internal purposes (i.e. analytics) or for customizing the experience of a user receiving a referral, you'll want to identify your users.{% endoverride %}
+  If you want to know who is sharing your content, whether for internal purposes (i.e. analytics) or for customizing the experience of a user receiving a referral, you'll want to identify your users.
-	{% override header %}###Identifying Your Users (Optional but recommended){% endoverride %}
+  {% endoverride %}
 {% endingredient %}
 <!--- /Configuring the Client-->